 In the Fall of 2015, Osenbach joined the team at Providence, which he considers one of the more notable moments in his career.
 “I wholeheartedly believe people should drink what they like, regardless of what’s supposed to pair well with what they’re eating,” says Osenbach.
 “At Providence, we aim to strike a balance between a selection that reflects what is new and interesting in the wine world, and what is familiar to people.
 Our ultimate goal is to broaden our guests’ horizons and encourage them to try something unexpected.”

-Osenbach, who is also certified by the Court of Master Sommeliers, and a Certified Specialist in Wine by the Society of Wine Educators, brings with him a broad knowledge of the food and wine world, and a natural aptitude for fostering harmony in whatever he orchestrates.
+Osenbach, who is also certified by the Court of Master Sommeliers, and an Advanced Specialist in Wine by the Society of Wine Educators, brings with him a broad knowledge of the food and wine world, and a natural aptitude for fostering harmony in whatever he orchestrates.